Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Problem description

 \subsection{Decisions and costs of operators}

-In transit management, operator's decisions include timetabling, vehicle scheduling, and dynamic-capacity allocations.
-These decisions are complex and interactive, necessitating swift adaptations in response to the time-dependent nature and inherent uncertainty of passenger demand.
-Additionally, these decisions should also take the dynamic movements of passengers into account.
+Bus operators make three key decisions: timetabling, vehicle scheduling, and dynamic capacity allocation.
+These decisions are highly interdependent and must adapt swiftly to the time-dependent and uncertain nature of passenger demand, while also accounting for the dynamics of passengers within the network.